Kings Clipstone: King John's Palace & Parliament Oak

 King John's Palace is the ruined walls of a former medieval royal residence previously used for hunting trips into Sherwood Forest.
-While there is no conclusive proof of the medieval royal residence being built by King John, there were known to be 1400 acres of forested deer park (and 70 acres of rabbit warrens) next to the village, which were used by royal hunting parties.
-It became a large palace complex and was visited by all the Plantagenet Kings from Henry II in 1181 to Richard II in 1393.
+While there is no conclusive proof of the medieval royal residence being built by King John of England, there were known to be 1400 acres of forested deer park (and 70 acres of rabbit warrens) next to the village, which were used by royal hunting parties.
+It became a large palace complex and was visited by all the Plantagenet Kings from King Henry II in 1181 to King Richard II in 1393.
 By the 13th Century the palace grounds were the largest in the country covering seven acres.
 The buildings were in an area which was enclosed in 1180 to help contain the deer for which it was attractive for hunting.
 This was also the location of the Great Pond which contained fish and wildfowl (in modern times it is locally called the Dog and Duck Meadow).
-Moreover, it is said that King John held a parliament at the nearby Parliament Oak in 1212, and also Edward I in 1290.
+Moreover, it is said that King John held a parliament at the nearby Parliament Oak in 1212, and also King Edward I in 1290.

 Clipstone Hall

 A new manor house in the village was built at some point after the Palace had fallen into complete disrepair.
 A mention of the ‘site of the late castle’ in 1568 suggests that the palace had been demolished.
 It seems possible that a new manor house had been built with stone from the palace on Squires Lane.
-On 11 March 1603, James I granted the manor of Clipstone to Lord Mountjoy (the Battle of Kinsale victor in 1601), the 7th Earl Shrewsbury.
+On 11 March 1603, King James I of Scotland granted the manor of Clipstone to Lord Mountjoy (the Battle of Kinsale victor in 1601), the 7th Earl Shrewsbury.
 From that time, the estates remained in the same family for 350 years, passing from Shrewsbury to the Dukes of Newcastle and Portland through marriage or death.
 The Hall eventually succumbed to the same fate as the palace, and by 1710 it was in a state of disrepair with stone was being reused for other buildings.
 By 1844 a blacksmiths' premises was in operation on top of the remains of the Hall.

-Industrialisation
+Modern industrialisation

 George Sitwell, an ironmaster, mined iron locally and built a furnace here in the 17th century.
 Much of the local forest was cut down to provide charcoal as fuel.